guoqingbao/guoqingbao.github.io/_pages/cv.md

 About
 ======
-Current: Research in AI framework optimization & computer vision
+**Current:** Research in AI framework optimization & computer vision (2022-):

+Received Shanghai Pujiang Talent Program Award from Shanghai Municipal Government (Science and Technology Commission) for a 2-year research project.

-Oversea study and research experience (2016-2022, Sydney University):
+**Oversea study and research experience** (2016-2022, Sydney University):

 Received Ph.D., half-fee and summer research scholarship from Sydney University.
 The achievement was recognized by the university and placed on the Deans' List of Academic Excellence.
 Successfully led seven group projects, four of them were top projects.

-Past work experience (2008-2016):
+**Past work experience** (2008-2016):

 9 years' industry experience in design & development of the large-scale multimedia projects, ranging from video streaming, demuxing, transcoding, rendering to commercial software architecture design.